amigavision/amigavision.github.io/vs.md

 ## What AmigaVision is *Not* {#not}

 ### AmigaVision is *not* a “maximum content” distribution
 It does not aim to include every known dump, crack, or regional variant.
-Games are selected and curated so that the correct version runs by default.
+Games are selected and curated so that the canonical version runs by default.

 ### AmigaVision is *not* a RetroArch-style abstraction layer
 It does not try to make the Amiga behave like a generic “core” inside a universal frontend.
 Amiga-specific behavior is preserved, and it has an Amiga-native launcher that works identically on every setup.